Want to build leaders from within?

 - Leaders who make those people around them feel important build confidence in those people.

 - Confident people who feel that their job is important will trust and respect those leaders.

-Many people think that leaders have to tear people down and build them back up.
+Many people think that a good leader has to tear people down and build them back up.
 This is a huge mistake.
 For some reason, we believe that the way to get people to be productive is to kick them in the pants.
 Typically, that will get you the opposite effect.
 Your team may comply out of fear, but they will not grow in confidence.
 As a result, you will have to order them to do every little thing for it to get done.

 Great Leaders Throw Chairs (Not Really).